A significant proportion of coastlines and beaches are not concerned and this is GOOD NEWS for tourism.

 Given the extent of the media coverage, the impression is that the entire island of Guadeloupe is affected.

-Here is the inventory in this summer 2018:
+Here is the inventory today:

 In our little paradise that is Sunset Sun, we remain lucid and sensitized on these issues of global ecology, not more immune to such events than elsewhere in the world ...